cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-theme-1a.png" title="plot of chunk theme" alt="plot of chunk theme" style="display: block; margin: auto;" />

-give our figure a title with the `ggtitle()` function.
+Now we give our figure a title with the `ggtitle()` function.
 And capitalize the label of our legend.
-This can be done using the **scales** layer.
+This can be done using the `scales` layer.

 ~~~
 ggplot(data = az.countries, aes(x = year, y = lifeExp, color=continent)) +